 Type 2 diabetes occurs when your body cannot use insulin effectively or produce enough insulin to maintain blood glucose within normal ranges of 4.0-5.9 mmol/L (fasting) or below 7.8 mmol/L (2 hours after meals).
-Unlike type 1 diabetes where the pancreas produces no insulin, type 2 diabetes involves insulin resistance where cells respond poorly to insulin, combined with decreased insulin production over time.
+Unlike type 1 diabetes, where the pancreas produces no insulin, type 2 diabetes involves insulin resistance, where cells respond poorly to insulin, combined with decreased insulin production over time.

 Treatment aims to achieve HbA1c levels below 7.0% for most adults, though targets may vary based on age, duration of diabetes, and other medical conditions.
 The approach combines lifestyle modifications with medications, adjusting treatment intensity based on individual response and disease progression.